XPRNetwork/ts-smart-contract-docs/src/contract-sdk/classes/Name.md

 # Name

-A Name is the core representation of addresses on the Proton blockchain.
+A Name is the core representation of addresses on the XPR Network blockchain.

 For maximum performance, every Name can be serialized into an 8 byte u64.
 Thus, the possible character set in a Name are lowercase a-z characters, dots and number 1-5.
 A regex for this is `/^[a-zA-Z12345.]+$`.
 Additionally, the max length of a Name is 12 characters.

-On Proton, users can freely register names with a minimum of 4 characters.
+On XPR Network, users can freely register names with a minimum of 4 characters.
 Names with 3 characters or less are reserved by the protocol.
 Additionally, if a user owns an address like `account`, they can freely create `ab.account`, `1.account`, `a.v.account` and so on.

 ## Constructors